isomerpages/mse-sggreenplan/_key-focus-areas/0-green-plan-manifesto.md

 In 1965, shortly after Singapore became an independent nation, Mr Lee Kuan Yew said

-&#39;Over 100 years ago, this was a mud-flat, swamp.
+> Over 100 years ago, this was a mud-flat, swamp.
 Today, this is a modern city.
 Ten years from now, this will be a metropolis.
-Never fear.&#39;
+Never fear.

 Having come from mudflats, to metropolis, we will turn our metropolis into a global city of sustainability.
 This metropolis of ours, will be a bright green spark, inspiring the world and our future generations.
 Let&#39;s work together for a brighter and greener future.